JM233333/jm233333.github.io/index.md

 ### Closed Projects

+**New Mystery MagicTower: Evolution (2016/2024)** : Large-scale 2D magictower-type role-playing game, which has been downloaded more than 50k times in total.
+An evolution version of this game has been re-released in 2024, aiming to recreate some of the childhood fun for the fan players who have grown up.

+<p><details><summary>Details</summary><ul>

+<li> The game is far from excellent, but it was made in my spare time when I was still in high school. </li>

+<li> Built on RGSS, a game engine that has been abandoned by the times. </li>

+<li> Abundant and well-designed game content, but with naiive arts and stories (restricted by amateur level and my age at that time). </li>

+<li> Its art design may be too outdated, but the game levels are challenging for players of all ages, taking dozens of hours to clear. </li>

+<li> This game is no longer maintained, but the final version artifact can still be downloaded. </li>

+</ul></details></p>

 **xv6 ported to AM (2021; not yet public)** : Porting [xv6](https://github.com/mit-pdos/xv6-public) OS to [AbstractMachine](https://github.com/NJU-ProjectN/abstract-machine).

-<p><details><summary>Details</summary>
+<p><details><summary>Details</summary><ul>

-- This project is supervised by Dr. [Yanyan Jiang](https://ics.nju.edu.cn/~jyy/).
+<li> This project is supervised by Dr. [Yanyan Jiang](https://ics.nju.edu.cn/~jyy/). </li>

-- Based on [AbstractMachine](https://github.com/NJU-ProjectN/abstract-machine), a minimal, modularized, and machine-independent hardware abstraction layer.
+<li> Based on [AbstractMachine](https://github.com/NJU-ProjectN/abstract-machine), a minimal, modularized, and machine-independent hardware abstraction layer. </li>

-</details></p>
+</ul></details></p>

 **[Data Structure Visualizer (2019)](https://github.com/JM233333/data-structure-visualizer)** : PC desktop application implemented with JavaFX, which provides visualization and interaction of algorithms and data structures as well as high customizability.

-<p><details><summary>Details</summary>
+<p><details><summary>Details</summary><ul>

-- Designed as a auxiliary tool for teaching.
-Both students and teachers can use and benefit from it.
+<li> Designed as a auxiliary tool for teaching.
+Both students and teachers can use and benefit from it. </li>

-- Provides graphical representation, step-by-step animation demonstration and a synchronous code tracking.
+<li> Provides graphical representation, step-by-step animation demonstration and a synchronous code tracking. </li>

-- Provides convenient support for user extensions.
-Programmers can customize only with a basic understanding of Java syntax and the compliance with some preset rules.
+<li> Provides convenient support for user extensions.
+Programmers can customize only with a basic understanding of Java syntax and the compliance with some preset rules. </li>

-- Supports batch processing of operations on the visualized structure.
+<li> Supports batch processing of operations on the visualized structure. </li>

-</details></p>
+</ul></details></p>

 **Basic Implementation of Skeletal Animation Retargeting (2019)** : The work I participated in during my internship at Tencent.
 The project is owned by Tencent.

-<p><details><summary>Details</summary>
+<p><details><summary>Details</summary><ul>

-- The implementation is based on [three.js](https://github.com/mrdoob/three.js/) , a well-known open source 3D engine.
+<li> The implementation is based on [three.js](https://github.com/mrdoob/three.js/) , a well-known open source 3D engine. </li>

-- Requires basic knowledge of computer graphics, 3D mathematics, skeletal animation, etc.
+<li> Requires basic knowledge of computer graphics, 3D mathematics, skeletal animation, etc. </li>

-- The principle of this technology is not difficult, but practical implementation faces many challenges.
-There are mature commercial implementations in the community, but it is not suitable for projects within the group, so a re-implementation is necessary.
+<li> The principle of this technology is not difficult, but practical implementation faces many challenges.
+There are mature commercial implementations in the community, but it is not suitable for projects within the group, so a re-implementation is necessary. </li>

-- Its significance includes but is not limited to: reducing the workload of art staff, facilitating update and maintenance of animation data, saving space resources of upper-level applications, etc.
+<li> Its significance includes but is not limited to: reducing the workload of art staff, facilitating update and maintenance of animation data, saving space resources of upper-level applications, etc. </li>

-- This project has been handed over to Tencent.
+<li> This project has been handed over to Tencent. </li>

-</details></p>

-**New Mystery MagicTower (2016)** : Large-scale 2D magictower-type role-playing game, which has been downloaded more than 50k times in total.
-An evolution version of this game has been re-published in 2024.

-<p><details><summary>Details</summary>

-- The game is far from excellent, but it was made in my spare time when I was still in high school.

-- Built on RGSS, a game engine that has been abandoned by the times.

-- Abundant and well-designed game content, but with naiive arts and stories (restricted by amateur level and my age at that time).

-- Its art design may be too outdated, but the game levels are challenging for players of all ages, taking dozens of hours to clear.

-- This project is no longer maintained, but the final version game artifact can still be downloaded.

-</details></p>
+</ul></details></p>

 ---